From the author of ‘Between’

 Rabaul

 In this town, amid a population vastly different to the one we’d left behind in NSW, I completed my schooling, began my office career, and met and married my husband.
-I left a part of myself in that cosmopolitan town, and I have carried tthose impressions throughout my life.
+I left a part of myself in that cosmopolitan town, and I have carried those impressions throughout my life.

 The years after